anjaniputhra/Exploratory-data-analysis/README.md

 # exploratory-data-analysis
-The data regarding accidentas occured in US is analysed and different kinds of statistics are extracted
+The data regarding accidents occured in US is analysed and different kinds of statistics regarding the data are extracted using python.